tavikukko/HolidayPlanner/README.md

 ## Challenges
 When using Console Application as the main program, the validation of inputs took the most of the time.
 Another approach with GUI would propably made it a bit easier, but for this tas I think Console was enough.

+## Instructions
+Clone the project and open it in visual studio.
+Hit F5 to test the app.